 The Articles require one-third (or the number nearest one-third rounded upwards to the next whole number) of the Directors for the time being to retire from office at each Annual General Meeting ("AGM").
 Retiring Directors are selected on the basis of those who have been longest in office since their last election, and as between those persons who became Directors on the same day, they will be selected by agreement or by lot.
 They are eligible for re-election under the Articles.
 All Directors are required to retire from office at least once every three years.
 All new Directors appointed by the Board during the financial year shall only hold office until the next AGM and be eligible for re-election at that AGM.
-As required by law, a Director who reaches the age of 70 years old is required to retire and stand for re-appointment at every AGM.
+As required by law, a director who reaches the age of 70 years old is required to retire and stand for re-appointment at every AGM.

-The Director standing for re-election pursuant to Article 83 at the 38th AGM is Mr Yeo Chee Tong.
-Mr Leo Yip Seng Cheong is standing for re-election pursuant to Article 90.
-Mr David Zalmon Baffsky is standing for re-appointment pursuant to Section 153(6) of the Companies Act.
+The Directors standing for re-election pursuant to Article 83 at the 39th AGM are Mr Edmund Cheng Wai Wing and Mr David Heng Chen Seng.
+Mr Koh Poh Tiong is standing for re-election pursuant to Article 90.
+Mr David Zalmon Baffsky is standing for re-appointment pursuant to Section 153(6) of the Companies Act (Cap.
+50).
 The Nominating Committee (after having taken into consideration the principles for the determination of the Board size and composition adopted by it) recommends their retirement, re-election and re-appointment, after assessing their contribution and performance (including attendance, preparedness, participation and candour) as Directors, and the Board has endorsed the recommendation.